Energy-Sensitive Trajectory Design and Restoration Areas Allocation for UAV-Enabled Grassland Restoration: System Model and Problem Formulation

 \subsection{Energy Consumption Model for UAV}

-In a restoration process, the energy consumption in a scheduling cycle of UAV mainly contains three parts: the energy consumption by UAV seeding in the restored areas, the energy consumption of UAV carrying the hyper-spectral camera for aerial photography, and the energy consumption during UAV flight.
-Correspondingly, the three parts of energy consumption can be expressed as $E_s$, $E_{ap}$ and $E_f$, respectively.
+In a restoration process, the energy consumption in a scheduling cycle of UAV mainly contains three parts: the energy consumption of UAV seeding $E_s$ in the restored areas, the energy consumption of UAV aerial photography $E_{ap}$, and the energy consumption of UAV flight $E_f$.
 Moreover, the energy consumption of UAV is proportional to the payload weight at a fixed altitude and a constant speed \cite{dorling2016vehicle}.